MIGG-NTU/MIG_Docs/source/resources-ntu/room-booking/index.rst

 LT/TR Room booking
 ==================

 Sometimes we need to book Lecture Theatres/Tutorial Rooms/Labs, and NTU provides such a service.
 Let's talk about how to book a tutorial room at SPMS as an example.
 Follow the following stream to go into the booking system.
+Only a staff or faculty can use this system.

 - ``ServiceNow@NTU`` -> ``Request for Services`` -> ``Campus Services`` -> ``Facilities & Booking`` -> ``Lecture Theatres/Tutorial Rooms/Labs``